equeumco/bot-freqtrade-equeum/README.md

 Then merge the `user_data` folder from this repository into the folder, you've created during the installation.

-To start the bot on futures, run this in terminal:
+To start the bot on futures, run this command in your terminal:
 ```sh
 freqtrade trade
     --logfile /freqtrade/user_data/logs/freqtrade.futures.log \